 may require education beyond high school and involve artistic skills.
 These occupations generally pay higher wages.

-Demand for some forms of printed material like packaging and direct mail advertising that are not as susceptible to replacement by electronic formats is expected to increase along with economic and population growth.
-This will moderate the losses from technical advances expected elsewhere in the industry.
 Most occupations in the printing industry in Oregon are expected to decline.
-However, with an aging labor force there are expected to be increased replacement needs from retirements that will help provide opportunity.
+However, with an aging labor force, retirements will help provide opportunity.
+These opportunities show up as replacement openings in employment projections.
 The second table shows the expected employment change and replacement needs of occupations most directly related to printing and support activities.
 Several of the occupations are expected to have no openings created by growth, but are expected to provide opportunity through replacement openings.